RubyLouvre/mmRequest/docs/ajaxGlobalEvents.stop.md

 avalon.ajaxGlobalEvents.stop(msXHR msXHR, Object ajaxOptions)

 Whenever an Ajax request completes, mmRequest checks whether there are any other outstanding Ajax requests.
-If none remain, mmRequest execute the '.ajaxGlobalEvents.stop()' event.
+If none remain, mmRequest execute the `.ajaxGlobalEvents.stop()` event.